Data Types

 In the program above, a is assigned to true and b is assigned a false value.

 c is assigned the value of a && b.
-The && operator returns true only when both a and b are true.
-So in this case c is false.
+In this case c is false since both a and b are not true.

 a: true b: false